I Have Nothing: Background and recording

+According to Jordin Sparks, while her and Houston worked on the film Sparkle, Houston explained to her that she was "six months pregnant" at the time of the recording and just recorded three takes of the song.
+Foster was inspired by Janis Joplin's "Piece of My Heart" to compose the song.

 The song was lyrically composed by Foster's then-wife Linda Thompson.
 In her 2016 memoirs, A Little Thing Called Life: On Loving Elvis Presley, Bruce Jenner, and Songs in Between, Thompson mentions that Jackson had approached her to write a song for The Bodyguard.
 She later revealed that the lyrics, "Stay in my arms if you dare / Or must I imagine you there / Don't walk away from me", was inspired by her relationship with American singer Elvis Presley.
 Thompson was Presley's girlfriend between 1972 and 1976; Thompson broke up with the star prior to his death a year later.
 Said Thompson, "having lived with the very biggest male diva of all time, I had a good deal of experience to draw on while creating that lyric."
 Thompson further wrote about the character of Marron in the film, "it was centered around this gorgeous megastar.
 She's petulant.
 She's a diva.
 And she has this bodyguard, he's protecting her, but she's difficult.
 And then she starts to fall in love with him.
 And the song has to be called 'I Have Nothing.'"
 Much like "I Will Always Love You", Houston performed the song in the film and later the music video of the song at the Fontainebleau in Miami Beach.

 Composition

-According to the sheet music published at Musicnotes.com by Alfred Music, "I Have Nothing" is a pop and R&B song with soul and pop rock elements.
+According to the sheet music published by Warner Chappell Music, "I Have Nothing" is a pop and R&B song with soul elements.

-It has a "moderately slow" tempo with 58 beats per minute and starts at the key of G major during the intro and through the verses and A major in the bridge until switching to D major in the first two choruses.
-It then switches to the key of E major and ends at B major.
+Written in ternary form with a "moderately slow" tempo of 52 beats per minute, the song is initially set in the key of G major.
+The verse follows a G—Em7—C—Bm7—Am7—C/D chord progression, where the final chord is occasionally substituted with Am7/D to highlight the song's soul music influences.
+The bridge shifts to the relative minor key of E minor, while the first two choruses modulate to the parallel minor of G minor.
+The chorus opens on D_{5} (the major seventh of the underlying E♭ major chord, which serves as the VI degree of the G minor scale), this creates a harmonic instability that is further emphasized by a harmonic rhythm of two beats per chord.
+Led by a vocal peak, the final chorus modulates to G# minor, before ultimately releasing tension by shifting to its relative major, B major.

-Houston's vocal range in the song goes from G_{3} to F♯_{5} while the piano range from producer David Foster goes from C_{2}-F♯_{5}.
+Houston's vocal range in the song goes from the low note of G_{3} to the high note of F♯_{5} while the piano range from producer David Foster goes from as low as C_{2} to a high F♯_{5}.